WaterBender231/wef-nexus-online-course/foodsecurity/44DimensionsIndices.md

 The dimension of utilization is divided into the sub-dimensions **Non-food Items and Food Quality** and **Micro Nutrients**.
 The former being measured using the two indicators access to improved water sources and access to improved sanitation facilities.

-Stability is further divided into exposure and political stability and absence of violence/terrorism.

-***View more details***
 <details><summary><b>Indicators to determine food Quality and Micro Nutrients:</b></summary>
 <p>Percentage of children under 5 years of age affected by wasting, (%)<br>
 Percentage of children under 5 years of age who are stunted, (%)<br>